rosalieb/rosalieb/README.md

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=rosalieb&repo=rhobo)](https://github.com/rosalieb/rhobo)

 <!--
+- 👯 I’m looking to collaborate on projects looking at the impact of synchronous ans asynchronous stressors on communities or ecosystems.

 **rosalieb/rosalieb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: